 Ferraria crispa, or starfish iris, blooms in late winter to early summer and then enters dormancy in summer.
 A single corm will develop numerous corms over time, giving a brightly colored floral display after several seasons.
 In spite of the plant’s exotic appearance, care of starfish iris is minimal and the corms are easy to grow in a sunny location.
 However, this is a frost tender plant and cannot withstand freezes.

 Starfish iris has thick, fleshy sword-like leaves that rise from the corms in fall.
 The 1.5 inch (3.8 cm.) blooms are the stars of the show.
-They have six creamy white petals with ruffled edges and purple to mauve spots dotted across the surface.
+They have six creamy white petals with

 Many forms of Ferraria also have a delicious vanilla-like scent while others have a strong disagreeable odor that attracts insects.
 Each corm produces just a few flowering stems and flowers are short lasting, often for only a day.
 Starfish iris plants do, in fact, resemble a frilly spotted starfish.